3MFConsortium/spec_slice/slice.md

 The property p1 is applied to the beginning of the segment, while p2 applies to the end vertex "v2".
 These properties allow property gradients to be defined across the segment, where interpolation of the property is defined as the linear convex combination.

 A consumer that cannot create property gradients MUST apply the p1 property to the entire segment.
-A consumer that cannot use properties on a per-segment basis MUST ignore the segment properties and use the /<object> level property instead.
+A consumer that cannot use properties on a per-segment basis MUST ignore the segment properties and use the \<object> level property instead.
 If p1 is not specified, then no properties are assigned to the segment.
 If p2 is unspecified then p1 is used for the entire segment.

 The property group is specified by the pid attribute, if different than the property group defined at the object-level.
 Since this is applied to the whole segment, it implicitly forces the two properties to be from the same group, which implies they are of the same type, as defined in the core 3MF specification.

-Producers MUST NOT reference images, e.g. by referencing a /<texture2dgroup> property type.
+Producers MUST NOT reference images, e.g. by referencing a \<texture2dgroup> property type.

 In order to avoid integer overflows, a polygon MUST contain less than 2^31 segments.